Lost (TV series) soundtracks

 The orchestral score of Lost is composed, orchestrated, and produced by Michael Giacchino and has been released on a series of soundtrack albums by Varèse Sarabande.
+It was conducted by Tim Simonec.

 Soundtracks

 Season 1

 On March 21, 2006, the original television soundtrack to Lost was released by the record label Varèse Sarabande.
 It includes full length versions of the themes heard on the show during the first season.
 The track listing is as follows:

 Season 2

 On October 3, 2006, Varèse Sarabande released another soundtrack album featuring music composed by Giacchino from the show's second season.
 The track listing is as follows:

 Season 3

 On May 6, 2008, Varèse Sarabande released another soundtrack album featuring music composed by Giacchino from the show's third season.
 The soundtrack contains two discs: the first featuring selected music from the season, the second featuring the entire original score from the acclaimed season finale episodes, "Greatest Hits" and "Through the Looking Glass".
 At 2 hours and 34 minutes, this is the longest soundtrack released from the show.